AnonymouX47/term-image/docs/source/library/tutorial.rst

 (136, 136)
 >>> image.width
 136
->>> image.width = 200  # Even though the terminal can contain this width, it can't contain the resulting height Traceback (most recent call last):
+>>> image.width = 200  # Even though the terminal can't contain the resulting height, the size is still set
-  .
-  .
-  .
-term_img.exceptions.InvalidSize: The resulting rendered size will not fit into the available size

 Setting ``width`` or ``height`` to ``None`` sets the size to that automatically calculated based on the current :term:`terminal size`.